 One evening, when Bill Binder’s scene partner for a competitive show wasn’t available, he asked fellow Torch performer Merrie Greenfield to sit in for the night.
-Being as it was January of 2017, and they were playing in a part of town that sold a fair number of red hats during the 2016 election, the pair opted for a name that might clue the audience in on their point of view.
+It was the night of the 2017 presidential inauguration, playing in a part of town representing a fair number of red hat sales during 2016.
+So the pair opted for a somewhat antagonistic team name.

 Bill Binder, Merrie Greenfield

-I’m With Her will perform in the 6:25 p.m. block at the HCC Mainstage Theatre on Saturday, September 11.
+I’m With Her will perform online in the 8:55 p.m.
+ET block on Wednesday, August 10.

 Interview (from the 2020 Very Normal Festival)